binaya07/Network-File-Server/README.md

 # Simple Client-Server Application

-This repository contains the implementation of a simple client-server application using C and socket programming.
+This repository contains the implementation of a simple network file server using C and socket programming.
 The application demonstrates basic network communication between a client and a server in a Linux environment.

 ## Getting Started